morepath/reg/doc/usage.rst

 .. doctest::

-  >>> generic_size(File('xyz'))
+  >>> size(File('xyz'))
   3

-To support this extensibility the writers of the size extension had to be wise enough to create a registry and an API to extend and use it.
+This is quite a bit of custom work on the parts of the implementers, though.
+The API to manipulate the size registry is also completely custom.
+But you can do it.

 New ``HtmlDocument`` content
 ----------------------------